flutter/website/src/docs/development/tools/devtools/memory.md

 in granularity:

 * Memory overview chart
-* Android specific memory chart (via Android's ADB tool)
+* Android-only memory chart (via Android's ADB tool)
 * Event timeline )e.g., garbage collection (GC) events, user memory tooling interactions)
 * Monitoring of Dart total instances, size and accumulator monitoring to detect memory leaks
-* Analysis of a Snapshot to detect possible Flutter memory problems
+* Analysis of a Snapshot to detect possible memory problems or Flutter gotchas
-* Snapshot of all live memory class instances and sentinels (instances to be GC'd)
+* Snapshots of all live memory class instances and sentinels (instances to be GC'd)

 {{site.alert.note}}